imsahil37/8bit_microComputer/README.md

 # 8-bit Microcomputer 💻

-Welcome to **VeriCore-8**! 🚀 This is a complete 8-bit microcomputer designed and simulated entirely from the ground up in Verilog.
+Welcome to **8-bit Microcomputer**! 🚀 This is a complete 8-bit microcomputer designed and simulated entirely from the ground up in Verilog.
 This project brings classic computer architecture to life, featuring a custom-built CPU, a unique assembly language, and a full toolchain for simulation and verification.

 This isn't just a CPU; it's a complete, functional computer system built on the Von Neumann architecture, where both instructions and data share the same memory space.